Resilience in the workplace: The 4 skills your managers need

 3. Empathy

-In the last year, managers have had to support employees on topics like politics, race, layoffs, burnout, and more.
-By actively listening to their employees’ experiences and needs, managers could act with empathy to understand what they were going through and how best they could support their direct reports through trying times.
+Nowadays, managers have to support employees on non-traditional work topics like politics, race, layoffs, burnout, and more.
+By actively listening to their employees’ experiences and needs, managers can act with empathy to understand what they are going through and how best they can support their direct reports through trying times.

 4. Communication